 During dry aging, the outer layer of the meat forms a crust, which helps to lock in moisture and intensify the flavor.
 This aging process allows the enzymes to break down the muscle fibers further, resulting in an incredibly tender and richly-flavored meat.

-See also How to cook super pretzels
+See also How to cook fried mushrooms

 It is important to note that not all cuts of meat benefit from aging.
 Only larger, more muscular cuts, such as roasts, are suitable for aging.
 Tender cuts, such as fillets, do not require aging as they are already naturally tender.